Phone: (202) 296-5505 Email: info@winvale.com

 Exploring GSA Schedule Opportunities for Veteran-Owned Businesses

-It’s not easy to maintain a GSA Schedule contract, especially if you’re a small business and you have to juggle daily operations along with commercial sales and the government market.
-It can be especially difficult as a veteran-owned business—veterans can face significant obstacles entering the federal market.
-To attempt to mitigate this issue, the federal government has several programs and opportunities to help veteran business owners, especially small businesses, succeed as contractors.
-Let’s delve deeper into the opportunities available for veterans and how you can use your GSA Schedule to grow your company.
+Entering the public sector through a GSA Multiple Award Schedule (MAS) can open your business up to a whole new world of opportunities, from new federal and state customers to a range of tools and procurement sites to help you gain visibility.
+However, navigating a new market as a small business can be a daunting task.
+It can be especially daunting as a veteran-owned business—veterans can face significant obstacles entering the federal market.
+The federal government has several programs and opportunities designed to help veteran business owners, especially small businesses, but many companies don't know what's out there.
+Let’s dive deeper into the opportunities available for veterans and how you can use a GSA Schedule to grow your company.

 Opportunities as a Veteran-Owned Small Business

-It’s no secret that the federal government prefers to use small businesses contractors.
+The federal government's goal is to prioritize small business contractors first before moving on to the contracting giants.
 The Small Business Administration (SBA) publishes small business contracting goals each year, and several federal agencies publish their own goals as well, encouraging the use of small businesses over larger firms in the procurement process.
-One of these goals is unique to veteran-owned businesses.
-Additionally, small businesses have access to set-aside contracts including contracts open to all small business, or with a narrower scope meaning only certain designations such as veteran-owned businesses can apply.

 How to Qualify as a Veteran-Owned Small Business